 Muench Workshops is an Authorized Permittee of the National Park Service.

-Death Valley, California
+Death Valley, CA

-- Double occupancy lodging (Single available)
+- Double occupancy lodging (Single available, just ask)

 - All meals during the workshop

-- Transportation during the workshop
+- All transportation during the workshop

 - Photographic guiding and instruction from two pros